publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch41/schI/ptC/m__us_usc_t15_s1665b.md

     (c) __Certain terms prohibited__

-        No advertisement described in subsection (a) of this section with respect to any home equity account may refer to such loan as “free money” or use other terms determined by the Bureau by regulation to be misleading.
+        No advertisement described in subsection (a) with respect to any home equity account may refer to such loan as “free money” or use other terms determined by the Bureau by regulation to be misleading.

     (d) __Discounted initial rate__

         (1) __In general__

-            If any advertisement described in subsection (a) of this section includes an initial annual percentage rate that is not determined by the index or formula used to make later interest rate adjustments, the advertisement shall also state with equal prominence the current annual percentage rate that would have been applied using the index or formula if such initial rate had not been offered.
+            If any advertisement described in subsection (a) includes an initial annual percentage rate that is not determined by the index or formula used to make later interest rate adjustments, the advertisement shall also state with equal prominence the current annual percentage rate that would have been applied using the index or formula if such initial rate had not been offered.

         (2) __Quoted rate must be reasonably current__